tailordev-academy/javascript-react/2-writing-components.md

 ```

 A "key" is a special string attribute you need to include when creating lists of
 elements.
-Keys help React identify which items have changed, are added, or are
+Keys help React identify which items have changed, are added or are
 removed.

 <br>